-Successful motion pictures probably are more dependent on correct exposure than on any other factor.
+Successful motion pictures are probably more dependent on correct exposure than on any other factor.

-Ciné-Kodak exposures are governed by the diaphragm only.
+With the Ciné-Kodak, exposures are governed by the diaphragm only.
 The diaphragm, located between the front and rear components of the lens, is a device which controls the amount of light passing through the lens.
 When we speak of "diaphragm value or opening" we mean the actual size of the aperture in the diaphragm through which light may pass and reach the film.

-The term f.6.5 signifies the largest diaphragm opening, f.8 is slightly smaller than f.6.5, f.11 smaller than f.8, and f.16 is the smallest diaphragm opening.
+The term f.1.9 signifies the largest diaphragm opening, f.2 is slightly smaller than f.1.9, f.2.8 smaller than f.2, and so on to f.16 which is the smallest diaphragm opening.
 The higher the number the smaller the opening.
 The size of the opening to use depends upon the quantity of light on the subject-the more light the smaller the opening; the less light the larger the opening.
-To change the size of the diaphragm opening, move the pointer on the front of the camera until it is at the figure desired.
+To change the size of the diaphragm opening, move the lever 32, Fig. 18, on the front of the camera, until the pointer is at the figure required.

-The exposure guide on the diaphragm scale, Fig. 18, page 24, and the exposure table on page 26 are given as guides to correct exposures under various conditions.
+The exposure guide on the diaphragm scale, Fig. 18, and the exposure table on page 28 are given as guides to correct exposures under various conditions.
 The object of changing the diaphragm of the lens is to produce a film, which, when projected, shows no appreciable variation in the brightness of the picture on the screen.
 This is the kind you should learn to make and it is easy if you will use the exposure guide properly.

 Do not forget to change the diaphragm opening before starting to take a distant view after taking a close-up.
 A smaller diaphragm opening is used when photographing distant views because more light reaches the film from the distant subject than from one close to you.
-Since you can change the diaphragm at will, it is possible to take a number of scenes of varying character on one length of film.
+Since you can change the diaphragm at will, it is possible to take a number of scenes under various light conditions on one roll of film.